ramit05/myblog/_posts/2016-10-01-introducing-turbo-for-docker.md

 ## Conclusion

-For me building this project has been a fun and awesome experience.Obviously like any other project there are more stuff to do,ensure ease of access and more fun features for users.In the end,I hope you enjoyed this post and you give it a shot.Let me know your ideas in the
+For me building this project has been a fun and awesome experience.Obviously like any other project there are more stuff to do,ensure ease of access and more fun features for users.In the end,I hope you enjoyed this post and you give it a shot.

   [1]: http://docker.com
   [2]: http://github.com/ramitsurana/turbo